nic0michael/Nicos-Kanban-Board-Microservice/readme.md

 ## Database Support
 MySQL ,MariaDB, and PerconaMySql are supported

+### SQL Scripts provided
+In the folder : /src/main/resources/sql_scripts
+you will find a file : data4mysql.sql
+This has all the create table SQL Scripts you will need as well as Sample Employee insert scripts
+You need to edit that and put your own employees there allocate the admin user id to one employee allocate the manager user id to another employee so that you can login to the system

-To use SQL script to generate the tables
+####To use the SQL scripts to generate the tables
-I have created a script : **mysql-terminal**
+I recomend that you create a Shell script : **mysql-terminal**

 run the folowing command in the terminal:
     sudo nano /usr/bin/mysql-terminal